Ban Kao: History

 In the year 1961, Per Søresen, a native of Denmark, led a Thai-Danish excavation team in the Ban Kao archaeological expeditions at a site that was approximately 400m off of the southern banks of the Khwae Noi river.
 Søresen's excavations has led to the recognition of three different cultural phases at the Ban Kao site.
 These three phases were an Early Neolithic phase, a Late Neolithic phase, and an Iron Age phase.
 Numerous Neolithic archaeological remains have been found in a big mound at Ban Kao.
 The burial site yielded many human skeletons and artifacts dating between 200 and 1300 BCE.
 Some of the items are preserved in a small museum in Ban Kao village.
-Other findings, like those of the Thai-Danish Prehistoric Expedition who excavated Ban Kao from 1960–62, found skeletons with short ovoid skulls and medium and broad faces.
+Other findings, like those of the Thai-Danish Prehistoric Expedition who excavated Ban Kao from 1960 to 1962, found skeletons with short ovoid skulls and medium and broad faces.
 Twenty-six skeletons were recovered majority of people lived an estimated age of less than 30 years and only two lived more than 40 years.
-Many of these skeletons have similar characteristics of present day inhabitants of Thailand.
+Many of these skeletons have similar characteristics of present-day inhabitants of Thailand.
 Another example of objects found at the Ban Kao site is the remains of a rhinoceros sondaicus and a rhinoceros sumatraensis which are two animals that heavily populated this region, which leads researchers to believe the inhabitants of this site hunted this animal during the Neolithic period.

 The subdistrict was created effective June 1973 by splitting off 7 administrative villages from the subdistrict Chorakhe Phueak of Mueang Kanchanaburi.

 The burials found at the Bang Site Settlement of Ban Kao have revealed many animal remains, such as tortoise shells and pig skulls.
 The use of iron at sites like Ban Kao have been dated from the 1st century BCE onward.
-This is supported by carbon dating of ceramic and bowl fragments found at the site of Ban Kao and supports the theory of native traditions playing a bigger role in the development of new metals and tools rather then the dominating theory that China had introduced metals like bronze and iron to South East Asian sites like Ban Kao.
+This is supported by carbon dating of ceramic and bowl fragments found at the site of Ban Kao and supports the theory of native traditions playing a bigger role in the development of new metals and tools rather than the dominating theory that China had introduced metals like bronze and iron to South East Asian sites like Ban Kao.
 This is supported by evidence of two iron tools found buried with the forty-five bodies recovered from the Ban Kao site.

 Early interpretations of this site focused on cultures through a connection with pottery.
 From evidence recovered in the original excavation of the Ban Kao site, a migration model was hypothesized.
 The interpretation drawn from the Thai-Danish excavation team notes that the Lung-Shan migration was the most influential out of many cultures that settled the Ban Kao area.
 This idea was formulated due to similarities between pottery found at Lung-shan sites and at the Ban Kao site.